yaksetig/Enygma/enygma_retail_payments/protocol_description.md

 * a salt, which is used to mask/randomize the destination commitment
 * a symmetric key, which is used to encrypt additional data that is appended to the transaction

-We assume the existence of global system parameters: $$context_{k}$$ and $$context_{salt}$$, to be used as inputs to the Hash-based Key Derivation function to produce independent values to be used for encryption and randomness of the commitments.
+We assume the existence of global system parameters: $$context_{k}$$ and $$context_{salt}$$.
+These parameters are simply domain-separation strings to be used as inputs to the Hash-based Key Derivation function to produce independent values to be used for encryption and randomness of the commitments.

 #### Deriving a symmetric key

 $$